RatoPunk/SurplusValueCalc/README.md

 # SurplusValueCalc
-extract the "Assets" folder to the public user folder for a very nice bgm
+Assets must be in(just a bgm anyways):
+C://WIndows//User//Public//Asset